CANVAS-SOAR/ImageLoader/README.md

 To create a class capable of loading test and training data.

-Folder Layout:
+#Folder Layout:

-Broad description of folder layouts for all projects
+To use this class, data must be stored in a folder containing the following subfolders:

-.../path/testdata/x/		Folder containing all raw data for testing .../path/testdata/y/		Folder containing all testing truth values .../path/traindata/x/		Folder containing all raw data for training .../path/traindata/y/		Folder containing all training truth values
+`testdata/x/`: Folder containing all raw data for testing

+`testdata/y/`: Folder containing all testing truth values

+`traindata/x/`: Folder containing all raw data for training

+`traindata/y/`: Folder containing all training truth values

 #Class:

-ImageLoader
+`ImageLoader`

 #Usage: